For example, a par might be worth 1 point, a birdie 2. If you par the first hole and birdie the second, you've accrued 3 points.

 The rules differences for Stableford as compared to normal stroke play have to do with the penalties applied for breaking rules.
 In some instances (for example, exceeding the 14-club maximum), points are deducted from the competitor, as opposed to a stroke penalty.
 There are also a number of violations that result in disqualification.
 The rundown of rules differences in Stableford can be found in the notes to Rule 32-1b and in Rule 32-2.

 Modified Stableford on Tour

 The Reno-Tahoe Open the PGA Tour (and The International and ANZ Championship before it) uses a Modified Stableford format (so-called because its points are awarded on a different scale from that described in the rulebook).

 The pro tournaments use or used the same points scale:

 Bogey - minus-1 point

 Birdie - 2 points

 The difference between a rulebook Stableford and a Modified Stableford is usually reflected in the quality of the players.
 A traditional Stableford is appropriate for "normal" golfers (e.g., you and me), most of whom aren't going to be racking up birdies left and right.
 Therefore, the traditional Stableford's points system doesn't penalize players with negative points.

 The pros, however, are in a different league.
-And the Modified Stableford that was used in the old PGA and European tour events harshly penalized a disaster hole, but offerrf even greater rewards for very good holes.
+And the Modified Stableford scoring used in tour events harshly penalizes a disaster hole, but offers even greater rewards for very good holes.

 Next Page: Strategy and Handicaps in Stableford